Ryosuke-123/Plugin_to_OpenPOTATo/README.md

 　Motion Artifact can significantly influence the quality the recorded optical signals of fNIRS.
 Therefore, we have developed a plug-in that correct Motion Artifact for Open POTATo. <br>

 ## Apps
+The following is a quick overview of the apps.
+Further documentation is available within the apps themselves.

 ### Example 1: Motion artifact detection by sobel filter
 ![Image 1](docs/example_1.png)